Optimizing two-qubit gates for ultracold fermions in optical lattices: Optimizing Vs(t) , Vl(t) and a1D using a 1D-confinement simulation

 Even when we optimize the two two{-}atom cases separately, we still include the one{-}atom case in both optimizations, as our pulses need to be also applicable to single atoms in a double well.
 For $\alpha=\pi$, Figure~\ref{Case Opt} compares the results of the combined optimization from Sec.~\ref{Unitary gate optimization} with the case optimization from this section.
 In both cases, the case optimization results in a significant decrease in the infidelity.
 If the atoms start on different sides of the double well, the difference is around two orders of magnitude for gate times $\tau \ge \SI{300}{\micro \second}$.
 One also sees an advantage by separating the optimization if the atoms start in the same subwell, even thought the difference in this case is smaller.

 Why do the results of the two cases appear to be quite different?
-The reason is that two atoms starting on the same side ($w_{LL}$ or $w_{RR}$) will also move into the same direction.
-Or in other words, they will have similar momenta $q_j$.
+The answer lies in the previously mentioned momentum dependence of the interaction potential.
+Two atoms starting on the same side ($w_{LL}$ or $w_{RR}$) will also move into the same direction.
+In other words, they will have similar momenta $q_j$.
 The problem is that the interaction potential only affects the parts of the wave function which have opposite momenta, which is particularly relevant for the case of the atoms starting in opposite subwells ($w_{LR}$ or $w_{RL}$).
 One can check this by taking the Fourier transformation of the pseudo{-}potential $\mathcal{F}[\delta (x_1{-}x_2)]=\delta (q_1{+}q_2)$.

+Crucially, the effective interaction gets stronger the more adiabatically the atoms are driven from, e.g., $w_{LL}$ to $w_{RR}$.
+If one atom moves from $w_{LL}$ to $w_{LR}$, then the second atom needs to move from $w_{LR}$ to $w_{RR}$.
+In both of these subprocesses, the two atoms have parts of opposite momenta and consequently experience the interaction, even if it is not as strong as in the case of moving from $w_{LR}$ to $w_{RL}$.
+Thus the adiabatic regime shows a reduced momentum dependency.